mmarsde/teach-yourself-computer-science/README.md

 This is primarily a **_personal learning project_**.
 The contents of this repository is intended for personal reference and to showcase the knowledge and skills acquired through self-directed learning.

-At present, I am following the programme and utilising the resources outlined by [Teach Yourself Computer Science](https://teachyourselfcs.com).
+At present, I am following the programme and utilising resources outlined by [Teach Yourself Computer Science](https://teachyourselfcs.com).
 They have kindly taken the time to curate an excellent list of learning materials, and provide guidance around the core topics necessary to obtain a quality education in CS.
 I have linked to them above, if you'd like to review their content.
 As part of this journey, I'll be covering the following subjects: